HotDB-Community/hotdb-documents/docs/en/2.5.6.1/hotdb-management.md

 This chapter will briefly introduce the newly added or optimized functions in HotDB Management V2.5.6.
 Please go to the specific function menu for details.

-- Add new functions including [visualized switching, repair, removal of IDC and IDC switching drill](#switching-removal-and-repair-of-idc) to improve the reliability and ease of use of IDC operation and reduce the operation and maintenance cost of cross-IDC operation;
+- Add new functions including [visualized switching, repair, removal of IDC and IDC switching drill](#switching-removal-and-repair-of-idc) to improve the reliability and ease of use of IDC operation and reduce the operation and maintenance cost of cross-IDC operation
-- Add the function of [Intelligent Inspection](#intelligent-inspection), which helps with the cluster inspection in database;
+- Add the function of [Intelligent Inspection](#intelligent-inspection), which helps with the cluster inspection in database
 - Add the function of [Platform Configuration Ddata Management](#platform-configuration-data-management).
-The management platform ConfigDB is able to support high availability switching and backup and restore of ConfigDB;
+The management platform ConfigDB is able to support high availability switching and backup and restore of ConfigDB
-- Add functions such as "Disable", "Comment", "Online time" in [User Management](#user-management);
+- Add functions such as "Disable", "Comment", "Online time" in [User Management](#user-management)
-- Optimize the configuration function of some sharding functions, so that the [MATCH](#match) and [ROUTE](#route) type are able to support prefix/infix/suffix matching, and the [RANGE](#range) type to support the maximum and minimum boundary value matching;
+- Optimize the configuration function of some sharding functions, so that the [MATCH](#match) and [ROUTE](#route) type are able to support prefix/infix/suffix matching, and the [RANGE](#range) type to support the maximum and minimum boundary value matching
-- Optimize the function of [Upgrade Center](#upgrade-center) to match the new JDK version in v.2.5.6 and the self-developed license;
+- Optimize the function of [Upgrade Center](#upgrade-center) to match the new JDK version in v.2.5.6 and the self-developed license
-- Optimize the function of [Add New Table Configuration](#add-new-table-configuration): when adding new table configuration, all data nodes under the LogicDB will be associated by default;
+- Optimize the function of [Add New Table Configuration](#add-new-table-configuration): when adding new table configuration, all data nodes under the LogicDB will be associated by default
-- Optimize the function of [Alert Type](#alert-type-description) in History Events, and add cluster election or switching reminders;
+- Optimize the function of [Alert Type](#alert-type-description) in History Events, and add cluster election or switching reminders
-- Optimize the function of [Update License](#upgrade-center) to adapt to the new self-developed encrypted authorization plan;
+- Optimize the function of [Update License](#upgrade-center) to adapt to the new self-developed encrypted authorization plan
-- Optimize the [master/slave consistency detection](#masterslave-data-consistency-detection), and give a prompt to the tables that are not configured with switching functions or whose data sources are unavailable;
+- Optimize the [master/slave consistency detection](#masterslave-data-consistency-detection), and give a prompt to the tables that are not configured with switching functions or whose data sources are unavailable
-- Optimize the function of [Config Checking](#config-checking), add checking item of whether to configure switching functions, and give warnings for the data nodes with replication relations that are not configured with switching functions;
+- Optimize the function of [Config Checking](#config-checking), add checking item of whether to configure switching functions, and give warnings for the data nodes with replication relations that are not configured with switching functions
-- Add the identification of whether the data of data sources are consistent on the data nodes in the [Logic Topological Graph](#logic-topological-graph);
+- Add the identification of whether the data of data sources are consistent on the data nodes in the [Logic Topological Graph](#logic-topological-graph)
 - Optimize the [high availability switching](#masterslave-switch) function of data source, and do compatibility processing for master_delay replication latency.
-Add "switching" button, you can cancel the switching task halfway via the button;
+Add "switching" button, you can cancel the switching task halfway via the button
 - The [Topological Graph Alert Setting](#periodical-plan) is compatible with master_delay configuration to make it within the alert range.
-Besides, add "Reset" button to the Topological Graph Alert Setting and Monitoring Panel Setting to restore the default configuration;
+Besides, add "Reset" button to the Topological Graph Alert Setting and Monitoring Panel Setting to restore the default configuration
-- Optimize the page of [Compute Node Cluster Management](#compute-node-cluster) to unfold/hide more deployment info and improve the page access rate;
+- Optimize the page of [Compute Node Cluster Management](#compute-node-cluster) to unfold/hide more deployment info and improve the page access rate
-- Optimize the function of [data unique constraint detection](#data-unique-constraint-detection) to make it compatible with prefix unique index;
+- Optimize the function of [data unique constraint detection](#data-unique-constraint-detection) to make it compatible with prefix unique index
-- Set the entrance for data sharding route periodical detection plan, data unique constraint periodical detection plan in the [Periodical Plan](#periodical-detection-setting) of the management platform;
+- Set the entrance for data sharding route periodical detection plan, data unique constraint periodical detection plan in the [Periodical Plan](#periodical-detection-setting) of the management platform
-- Optimize the [user privilege](#database-user-management) table page, so that the privilege info of LogicDB can be directly seen on the page;
+- Optimize the [user privilege](#database-user-management) table page, so that the privilege info of LogicDB can be directly seen on the page
-- Optimize the function of [OEM Management](#oem-management), remove the original menu, and access it by hyperlink (also applicable to v.2.5.5);
+- Optimize the function of [OEM Management](#oem-management), remove the original menu, and access it by hyperlink (also applicable to v.2.5.5)
-- Enhance the password strength of [database users](#database-user-management) (the password of database users shall be no less than 8 digits and must be composed of numbers and letters).
+- Enhance the password strength of [database users](#database-user-management) (the password of database users shall be no less than 8 digits and must be composed of numbers and letters)
-- Add the function of [platform license management](#license-management), to limit the number of cluster groups of available compute nodes and the number of available compute nodes for each group of compute nodes.
+- Add the function of [platform license management](#license-management), to limit the number of cluster groups of available compute nodes and the number of available compute nodes for each group of compute nodes
+- Optimized execution of [Online DDL](#online-ddl) and [Sharding Plan Online Modification](#sharding-plan-online-modification): the master/slave data consistency detection can be skipped

 ## Preface